Debt: Not Necessarily a Four-Letter Word

 Pay off loans with the highest interest cost first.
 Whenever possible, consider remitting more than the monthly minimum, either by making an extra payment or by rounding up your monthly payments to the next $100.
 Be wary about only paying the minimum on credit cards, as that will only extend the life of your debt.

 Remember that loans with the highest interest rate may not always have the highest cost.
 For example, your mortgage and your car loan may have similar interest rates, but the mortgage interest will likely be tax-deductible while the car loan interest probably isn’t.
-In that case, you’ll likely be better off putting extra money toward your car loan first.
+In that case, you’ll likely be better off putting extra money toward your car loans first.

 - Use Credit Cards for Convenience

 Credit cards aren’t inherently bad – in fact, they’re often necessary if you need to rent a hotel room or a car.
 Just make sure you use them wisely by paying them off every month (thus avoiding interest charges) and setting up automatic payments.
 Resist the urge to carry a lot of cards, and make sure you take full advantage of the rewards programs on the (few) cards you keep.
+Building up an emergency fund can keep you from having to rely on credit cards in a pinch.

 - Keep an Eye on Your Credit Score